 Although the chapel retains its austere 16th century profile—the entry and choir window are soberly classical, albeit enhanced with panels of carved foliage—the crowning gable is more in the Jaliscan baroque style of the churches around Lake Cajititlan.

-Reminiscent of the rounded gable at San Juan Evangelista Cajititlan (see earlier post), with its scrolled cornice and stone cross, it is also a showcase for inventive stone carving.
+Reminiscent of the rounded gable at San Juan Evangelista Cajititlan, with its scrolled cornice and stone cross, it is also a showcase for inventive stone carving.

 A large, complex Virgin's crown, flanked by a pair of cherubs, stands above the niche containing the statue of La Purísima, while the spaces on either side are filled with an unusual filigree design composed of intertwined Franciscan cords ending in outsize tassels.

-A dated cross relief on the churchyard fountain,together with the high quality and imagination of the stone working throughout suggest the presence here of skilled masons and sculptors, quite possibly members of the noted Sebastián family from nearby Cajititlan.
+Fine statuary, along with a dated cross relief on the churchyard fountain, again demonstrate the high quality and imagination of the stone working throughout suggest the presence here of skilled masons and sculptors, quite likely members of the noted Sebastián family from nearby Cajititlan.

 |La Purísima Tlajomulco on El Dia de Los Santos Reyes|